How Much Will My Car Insurance Rates Go Up After a Crash?

 An accident will usually affect your insurance rates for three to five years.

-Your rates will go up the most in your first renewal period after the crash, then return to normal after three to five years.
+Your rates will go up the most at your first renewal after the crash, then return to normal after three to five years.
 The more time has passed since the accident, the less it will affect your insurance rates.

 How insurance rates change over time after a crash

-If you caused a crash within the last six months and made a liability claim, your rates will increase by about 60% the next time your policy renews.
-That increase will go away gradually over time.
+If you caused a crash within the last six months and made a liability claim, your rates will typically increase by about 60% the next time your policy renews.
+That increase will go away gradually over time provided you stay claim-free.

 You can expect your rates to be about 47% higher than normal after two years, and only 2% higher than normal after four years.